 Who Should Read This Book

-If you are in the team-building business and you are looking for a topic for your next workshop, this might be the book for you.
+If you are in the team-building business and looking for a topic for your next workshop, this might be the book for you.

 In this book, he tries to equip the reader with six frames of mind that would allow us, human beings, to better process information in a day and age where information is abundant, but our limited capacity for processing it has not changed.